Skip links

 December 25, 2021

-Early on Christmas morning, NASA’s revolutionary new space observatory, the James Webb Space Telescope, is successfully launched into space after blasting off atop a European Ariane 5 rocket from French Guiana.
-The launch marks the start of one of NASA’s most anticipated missions in decades,
+Early on Christmas morning, NASA’s revolutionary new space observatory, the James Webb Space Telescope, was successfully launched into space after blasting off atop a European Ariane 5 rocket from French Guiana.
+The launch marked the beginning of one of NASA’s most anticipated missions in decades,

 December 14, 2021